 Thus, nothing is totally owned by anyone, nor has it ever been.
-At birth we dwell an unpostponable wink.
-A sigh that means the great opportunity to be one, to mutate into the moves of a cry so plural to the invader inspiration, once is admitted.
+At birth we inhabit an unpostponable wink.
+A sigh that means the great opportunity to be one, to mutate into the moves of a cry so plural to the invader inspiration, once acknowledged.
 That which is true is disposed to the feet of the whole world, the soul with which one looks, the memory without a tendency to forget its plots.
-We are not what we saw, we saw what is.
+One isn’t what it’s been seen, one has seen what it is.

 It is the world to which she adheres to, so the urgency of showing beauty without shelter never leaves.
 That world is the one she looks at.
 That world is all her through a lens, and on this fragile line she dedicates her career to reinterpreting silences, to dress quiet nudity with the flowers of a life, to imitate herself in the figures of women who walk beside her for the fortune of meeting each other; raising natures, giving a well-deserved treatment to the consciousness of the body, to the whisper of the earth and the embrace of a tree; to the water that despairs to take its channel in time.